Find Grad Schools

 11 Yearly Graduations

 The most popular school in the United States for conflict resolution students seekinga doctor's degree is George Mason University.
 Each year, around 38,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,510 per year, while in-state graduate students, on average, pay $13,035 per year.
-For the 2020-2021 academic year, 11 doctor's degrees were handed out to conflict resolution majors at GMU.
-Around 18% of these students were from an underrepresented racial-ethnic group, and 64% were women.
+The average in-state tuition for full-time undergraduates is $9,795 per year, while in-state graduate students, on average, pay $13,426 per year.
+During the most recent year for which we have data, 11 people received their doctor's degree in conflict resolution from GMU.
+Of these students, 60% were women and 20% were members of underrepresented racial-ethnic groups.

 #2